 12 Things That Help You Fall Asleep Faster

-The US National Institute of Health did various studies on different people experiencing sleep issues and came up with the following science-based things that make you fall asleep faster:
+Stress, caffeine, nicotine, or alcohol also do not help – they usually can lead to even poorer sleep habits… So is there anything you can you do to fall asleep quickly and get a good night’s sleep?
+The US National Institutes of Health did various studies on people experiencing sleep issues and came up with the following science-based things that make you fall asleep quickly and easily!

 1. Setting up a day to day routine

 As it happens with everything in our lives, we need to train our brain in order to get the desired results.
-So, it is recommended to get in and out of bed around the same time each day.
-Even though you won’t fall asleep as soon as you are in bed, stick to your routine, as your brain will get the message eventually.
+Therefore it is recommended to get in and out of bed around the same time each day.
+Even though you won’t fall asleep as soon as you are in bed, stick to your routine and your brain will get the message eventually.